-There are three components:
+There are three components: Performing (30%); Composing (30%); Appraising (40%).

-Performance (35%); Composition (25%); Appraising (40%).

-For Performance, you must record 10-12 minutes of music as an instrumentalist or singer.
-This must be recorded between the 1st of March and 31st May of the exam year.
-This can be solo and/or ensemble work.
-The portfolio submitted is marked by AQA and 10% of the marks are reserved for level of difficulty.
-Students should be aiming, by Lent Term of Year 13, to be able to submit work that is of at least Grade 7 ABRSM standard, but ideally of Grade 8 ABRSM standard or above.
+For Performance, you must record at least 8 minutes of music as an instrumentalist or singer.
+This must be recorded after 1st March of the exam year, and can be solo and/or ensemble work.
+The portfolio submitted is marked by Edexcel and 20% of the marks are reserved for level of difficulty, with Grade 8-standard pieces attracting the highest marks.
+Students should be aiming, by Lent Term of Year 13, to perform repertoire that is of at least Grade 7 standard with flair and expression.